Study Abroad Frequently Asked Questions

 What is Webster University?

 Founded in 1915 in St. Louis, Missouri, Webster University is a respected independent comprehensive multi-campus international university, where undergraduate and graduate programs include the Liberal Arts, Fine and Performing Arts, Teacher Education, Business and Management and Communications.
-Webster University-Geneva, our first international campus, opened in 1978 and was followed by Webster-Vienna, Leiden, London and Cha-am.
-Webster's first African campus, in Accra Ghana, will open during the 2013–2014 academic year.
+Webster University-Geneva, our first international campus, opened in 1978 and was followed by Webster-Vienna, Leiden, and Cha-am.
+Webster's first African campus, in Accra Ghana, Webster-Athens, and Webster-Florence opened in 2015.

 Where can I study abroad with Webster University?